-Due to the implementation of parental access to student grade books, teachers will no longer mail interim or progress reports for students.
+Interim/progress reports for students are not mailed home.
 Interim dates are provided at the beginning of the school year.
-Parents are encouraged to access their child's grades on a regular basis.
+Parents are encouraged to access their child's grades on a regular basis in the Parent Portal.
 As always, parents may request a conference with teachers to discuss the progress of students.